Esmail-ibraheem/LlTRA-Model-Pytorch/README.md

 # LlTRA-Model.

-LlTRA stands for: Language to Language Transformer model from the paper "Attention is all you Need", building transformer model: https://github.com/Esmail-ibraheem/Transformer-model, from scratch and use it for translation using pytorch.
+LlTRA stands for: Language to Language Transformer model from the paper "Attention is all you Need", building transformer model:[Transformer model](https://github.com/Esmail-ibraheem/Transformer-model) from scratch and use it for translation using pytorch.

 ### Problem Statement: